rgitrepo/kubernetes-beginner-to-pro/docs/day7/gateway-api.md

-Here’s the revised version of the tutorial with the corrections and additions:

----

-# Gateway API in Kubernetes: A Comprehensive Guide
+# Gateway API in Kubernetes

 This tutorial delves into the Gateway API in Kubernetes, explaining its purpose, structure, and how to set it up.
 We’ll explore various aspects of the Gateway API, providing examples with YAML manifests and output commands to illustrate the concepts clearly.